 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), mediators, conciliators and arbitrators are expected to see a 8% increase in employment from 2018-2028.
-As of May 2018, these professionals earned a mean annual salary of $72,760.
+According to the U.S. Bureau of Labor Statistics (BLS), mediators, conciliators, and arbitrators are expected to see an 8% increase in employment from 2019-2029.
+As of May 2020, these professionals earned a mean annual salary of $76,440.

 Programs that are specifically offered under the title of alternative dispute resolution are more commonly available at the master's degree level.
 These programs can include internships and coursework in subjects like international and organizational conflict, human communication and negotiation.